tokend/client-scaffold/README.md

 ## Customize Token creation

 Assume we need to add Token description.
-The flow is almost same as mentioned above customization guides, but much simpler, as we don't need Token view doesn't use schema.
+The flow is similar to mentioned above customization guides, but much simpler, as `Token view` doesn't use schema.

 ### Changes to the model
 Navigate to `/src/vue/app/tokenCreation/index/TokenCreation.Index.vue`.

-To update the token model, you can modify the object passed to `tokensService.createTokenCreationRequest` call.
-Only `details` property is changeable, otherwise back-end will reject your request.
+Token model is updateable by modifying the object passed to `tokensService.createTokenCreationRequest` call.
+Remember, only `details` property is changeable, otherwise back-end will reject your request!

 ### Changes to views